lenianiva/lean4-nix/README.md

 ## Caching

-This project has CI by Garnix and uses `cache.garnix.io`.
+This project has CI by Garnix and uses [`cache.garnix.io`](https://garnix.io/docs/caching) for binary caching.

 ## Flake outputs